gallettilance/main/CONTRIB/PULL_REQUEST_TEMPLATE.md

 ## General

+* Before making a PR, please ensure that while writing code you have not modified section not described in your PR (Example: do not change the indentations, line spacing etc in code that does not concern your PR)

 * PR titles should be descriptive and concise.
 (Example: instead of "LogInActivity fixed bug", write "redirection to SignUpActivity in login function when user does not exist")

 * Atomicity of Pull Requests - one feature per PR